gkrls/FTSEmu/README.md

 ![simulator screenshot] (http://i.imgur.com/OaIwYsN.png)

 # Issues
 [1] There is currently a bug introduced after the migration.
-When all version run at the same time, occasionally, one will hang with no activity taking place for that version.
+When all versions run at the same time, occasionally, one will hang with no activity taking place for that version.